 Please note that we do not allow pull-ups as part of our toilet training program.
 A list of recommended potty training supplies is available upon request.
-We utilize the Department of Public Health Seattle & King County's toilet training guidance for our potty training policy.

 GUIDANCE

 General Procedure

 Cosmopolitan Kids Children's Academy is committed to each student's success in learning within a caring, responsive, and safe environment that is free of discrimination, violence, and bullying.
 Our center works to ensure that all students have the opportunity and support to develop to their fullest potential and share a personal and meaningful bond with people in the school community.